By Ojasvee Last Updated:

 What sets Tabu apart is not just her talent but her strong individuality.
 If you want to know more about this multitalented actress, keep on reading.

 When Tabu made her debut as a young starlet with Hum Naujawan in 1985, it was speculated that she will be the next big thing and so she was!
 She has acted in numerous Bollywood films of different genres.
-Tabu's critically acclaimed roles have been given to her by brilliant movies like Maachis, Kalapani, Astitva, Chandni Bar, Maqbool, Cheeni Kum, Haider, Drishyam and many more.
+Tabu's critically acclaimed roles have been given to her in brilliant movies like Maachis, Kalapani, Astitva, Chandni Bar, Maqbool, Cheeni Kum, Haider, Drishyam and many more.
 We have seen her as a headstrong cop, a seductive bar dancer, a caring mother and a strong female, who wouldn't take "no" for an answer.

 During the '90s, Tabu became the Pehla Pehla Pyaar of her audience and still continues to hold that place in our hearts.
 Be it as a Punjabi Veerandra (Veeran), a victim of Sikh insurgency in Maachis, a simple village girl, Gehna in Virasat, a confident wife, Aditi Pandit in Astitva, a bar dancer Mumtaz in Chandni Bar, a don's lonely mistress, Nimmi in Maqbool, the not-so-typical villain Simi in Andhadhun, a lover, Saeeda Bai of A Suitable Boy, who rediscovered romance and passion, forgetting her 'place' in society and the list is endless; Tabu has done justice to every versatile character she has portrayed and being a formidable actor of the Indian cinema, she aced striking a balance between commercial and art-house cinema.